Learning About The Mouth-Body Connection And The Importance Of Good Oral Health

 Other conditions that might be linked to oral health include eating disorders, rheumatoid arthritis, head and neck cancers, and Sjogren’s syndrome — an immune system disorder that causes dry mouth.

 Please share with us any changes you may have in your overall health especially if you have had any recent illness or if you have a chronic condition such as diabetes.
-Also make sure that we are aware of medications that you may be taking.
+Also, make sure that we are aware of medications that you may be taking.

 How Medication Can Affect Your Oral Health

 Our body produces saliva that washes food away and also serves to neutralize acids that are created by the bacteria in your mouth.
-Silva is a protection mechanism against microbial invasion that leads to disease.
+Silva is a protection mechanism against a microbial invasion that leads to disease.
 Certain medications are responsible for a reduced saliva flow and should be carefully considered when trying to avoid oral diseases.
 These medications include decongestants, antihistamines, painkillers, diuretics and antidepressants.
 If you must take these medications, moderation is highly recommended.